 \subsubsection{Open circuit voltage}

-The open circuit voltage, \Voc\ is the maximum energy per unit charge that can be extracted from an electrochemical cell for any given illumination intensity.
-The \Voc\ can be calculated using the difference in the electron QFL at the cathode ($x_\mathrm{cat}$) and the hole QFL at the anode ($x_\mathrm{ano}$) with the cell at open circuit.
+The open circuit voltage, \Voc\ is the maximum energy per unit charge that can be extracted from an electrochemical cell for a given charge state at open circuit.
+The \Voc\ can be calculated using the difference in the electron QFL at the location of the cathode ($x_\mathrm{cathode}$) and the hole QFL at the location of the anode ($x_\mathrm{anode}$) with the cell at open circuit.